SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 This is similar to the model used in the previous procedure, but voltage variables are replaced with charge.
 Current flow through the circuit is used as a proxy to calculate the amount of charge accumulated in the capacitor.
 As before, current is measured across a resistor using a digital probe and Logger Pro.

 The amount of current on the capacitor was calculated by taking a Riemann sum of the momentary current measurements.
 In addition, the voltage measurements across the capacitor were used as another proxy to calculate the amount of charge on the capacitor.
-A graph of these three theoretically identical datasets:
+The graph of these three theoretically identical datasets is in the next section.

+## Results

 ![Accumulated Charge Graphs](https://docs.google.com/spreadsheets/d/e/2PACX-1vRfxrZPfJZareibOZN-KammmgQDBDb5PVMBNmzCvUb_0tSn_TUNsLFQPM8ehfIKGEOaIhL86IoPFdb0/pubchart?oid=483417085&format=image)